tiantiangao7/kalm-qa/README.md

 # How to convert MetaQA queries to CNL in Prolog format?
 Run the Java program `tools/metaqa_to_cnl/src/main/java/edu/stonybrook/cs/main/Main.java`.
 The input files are the original MetaQA dataset (`metaqa/original`).

+# How to run KALM-QA in Prolog?
+1. How to add frames to FrameOnt?
+2. We are using XSB Prolog and load ['kalm-qa/mk.pl'].
+3. How to train the frame parser?
+4. How to ask questions?